Poggecci/INSO-GH-API-QUERY/README.md

 - `projectedMilestoneGroupGrade` which specifies the maximum grade achievable for this milestone, determined by the professor based on the team's overall performance (what they promised vs delivered, etc.).
 Defaults to `100.0`.
 - `milestoneStartDate` : start date of the current milestone in the format YYYY-MM-DD
 - `milestoneEndDate` : end date of the current milestone in the format YYYY-MM-DD
-- `lectureTopicTaskQuota` : number of lecture topic tasks expected to be completed by each developer this milestone.
-Defaults to `0`
+- `lectureTopicTaskQuota` : number of lecture topic tasks expected to be completed by each developer by the end of the course.
+Reminder that there **no** required number of lecture topic tasks per developer per milestone.
+Only a quota that each developer must fill by the end of the course.
+Defaults to `0`.
 - `countOpenIssues` : boolean flag to determine if open issues should be included in the score calculation.
 Useful when trying to estimate how the developer points will look like by the end of a milestone.
 Defaults to `false`.

 3. If working locally, push the changes onto the remote such that they are visible on the main branch from the Github page for the repository